hackclub/slash-z/README.md

 #### Does this work with a school Zoom account?

-It should, but every schools puts different restrictions on their student accounts.
+It should, but every school puts different restrictions on their student accounts.

 If you run into issues creating or joining meetings while signed into a Zoom account provided by your school try signing out of Zoom and create/join your meetings from a logged out Zoom client.

 #### Does this work with a school Gmail account?

 It depends on the settings your school put on your Gmail account.